-They was just a little bit sweet, and the sugar really helped to brown them perfectly.
+But these Grilled Boneless Pork Sirloin Chops with Brown Sugar Rub were just slightly sweet, and the sugar really helped to brown them perfectly.
 Usually the only sweet meat I like is General Tso’s Chicken, so I was a little hesitant to try this, but I’m glad I did.
-Because it had only a slight sweetness, the garlic and fresh ground black pepper were more dominant and that’s what I was hoping for.
+The garlic and fresh ground black pepper were more dominant and that’s what I was hoping for.

 I like to buy a pork loin roast when there’s a sale.
 Then I cut it in half.
 I keep one half whole to make a roast and I slice the other half into boneless pork chops for grilling.
 It’s just my husband and myself, but I still cook like we’re a big family.